 First day of classes (& the annual Roosevelt Fellow ice cream social!)
 What Our Students Say About Advising Images of quote bubbles containing the following quotes: "Academic advising ensures students to feel comfortable with their choices and offers suggestions that are helpful for their academic goals.
 I can connect with an advisor whenever I am feeling confused about a course or any other academic related discussions.
-I think academic advising plays an important role in shaping the future of students."
-"The advisors are knowledgeable and compassionate."
-"My academic advisor is nice, patient, and knowledgeable about majors, minors, and class options." "[Academic Advisors] will help you to feel organized and like you have a plan to move forward successfully."
+I think academic advising plays an important role in shaping the future of students." "[My advisor] answers all my questions and always helps me when I'm anxious and/or need support."
+"My academic advisor is nice, patient and knowledgeable about majors, minors, and class options." "[My academic advisor] is fantastic!
+She is very knowledgeable about academic policies and campus life, provides helpful solutions and information and is extremely kind and a great listener."
 We hope you find this eBook helpful as you plan out your first semester at Brandeis.
 A reminder that registration remains open throughout the summer for students to make adjustments to their schedule.
 Watch and listen to the "Closing" Video.